 Hair / Pelitos by Sandra Cisneros

-I used this enchanting bilingual book in the classroom frequently to teach descriptive writing because of its rich, sensory writing celebrating the many different kinds of hair in this little girl’s family.
+I used this enchanting bilingual book about hair in the classroom frequently to teach descriptive writing because of its rich, sensory writing celebrating the many different kinds of hair in this little girl’s family.

 Don’t Touch My Hair! by Sharee Miller